Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Strengthen internal communication

-It is important to inform employees about what RPS are, their causes, and consequences.
-Training sessions or awareness campaigns can be set up to better understand these risks.
+It is important to educate employees about what PSRs are, their causes, and their consequences.
+Training sessions or awareness campaigns can be implemented to better understand these risks.

 Establishing spaces for dialogue and listening

-Employees should feel listened to and supported.
-Communication channels such as regular meetings, suggestion boxes or individual interviews make it possible to collect their concerns and respond quickly to signs of discomfort.
+Employees must feel heard and supported.
+Communication channels such as regular meetings, suggestion boxes, or individual interviews allow concerns to be collected and early signs of distress to be addressed promptly.

 Step 2: